The Man and the Moment

-The Man and the Moment is a formerly lost 1929 sound part-talkie romantic comedy film directed by George Fitzmaurice and starring Billie Dove.
+The Man and the Moment is a 1929 American sound part-talkie romantic comedy film directed by George Fitzmaurice and starring Billie Dove.
 In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
 The soundtrack was recorded using the Vitaphone sound-on-disc system.
-The film survives in a copy of the International Sound Version.
-The sound of the domestic part-talkie version was synchronized to the surviving print of the international sound version.
-Because of this, many scenes feature intertitles shown immediately after the spoken dialogue conveying the same words.
-The talking sequences on the international sound version were muted with music and intertitles were inserted to convey the dialogue replaced in the appropriate foreign language.
-Therefore, intertitles were left in the talking sequences during the restoration to maintain synchronization with the Vitaphone soundtrack.

 The story is from a 1914 novel by Elinor Glyn, the famous novelist.
 The film was produced by Richard A. Rowland and released by First National Pictures.
 A British silent film had been film of the same story in 1918.